-Twitter users finger Gilbert Gottfried in Wendy Williams Alleged groping
+Twitter Users Accuse Gilbert Gottfried Of Allegedly Groping Wendy Williams

 — XONE (@BlameXone) November 21, 2017

 It seems we have not seen the end of allegations of sexual misconduct as more victims speak out.
-The #metoo campaign has emboldened more people to speak up about their experiences.
+The #MeToo campaign has emboldened more people to speak up about their experiences.
 Sexual misconduct is not limited to politics and entertainment.
-Wendy Williams experience shows how rampant sexual misconduct is in our society.
+Wendy Williams’ experience shows how rampant sexual misconduct is in our society.

 [Featured Image by Jemal Countess/Getty Images]